bluffcon/engine/CONTRIBUTING.md

 - Set slot 16 to your result, call `engine:crafts/done` at the end
 - Reference your function in the whiteprint's `main.mcfunction` with a return before the fail call
 - In `main`, add all of the logic for checking the crafting pattern
+- In guides add an entry for your recipe

 Done!
 Your recipe is added